Damonlee005/airgap-agent/README.md

 the agent runs in the container.

 ## Why I'm building it
-I'm a student at UT.
-Going through internship postings in the Knoxville area I kept running into the same requirement across multiple aerospace and defense contractors, the ability to build and work with secure AI infrastructure that operates completely offline.
+Going through internship postings in the Knoxville area I kept running into the same skills set across multiple aerospace and defense contractors, the ability to build and work with secure AI infrastructure that operates completely offline.
 Containerized AI agents, locally hosted LLMs, air gapped environments.